snyderhaus/wix-style-react/docs/internal/CONTINUOUS_INTEGRATION_AND_DELIVERY.md

 ### Step 2 - Merging into Master

 After merging the PR into master, the main TeamCity project presumably would detect them, because it checks for changes in master every one minute.
+Then, a new entry build instance would be created with all of the [pending changes](http://tc.dev.wixpress.com/viewType.html?buildTypeId=CommonComponent_WixStyleReact&tab=pendingChangesDiv&branch_Wix_Angular_WixStyleReact=__all_branches__) (remember that changes are made very frequently so we've to queue them in order to save resources).

-Next, a new entry build instance would be created with all of the [pending changes](http://tc.dev.wixpress.com/viewType.html?buildTypeId=CommonComponent_WixStyleReact&tab=pendingChangesDiv&branch_Wix_Angular_WixStyleReact=__all_branches__).
-Remember that changes are made very frequently so we've to queue them in order to save resources.
+Although the latest composite build might be successful, a new composite build would start either way because of the changes we made.